Cost of Living in Truro Nova Scotia: 2026 Complete Guide

 • Truro affordability index: ~144.79% (favorable vs Halifax)

-Use these figures to assess your monthly housing choices.
+Use these numbers to compare your housing options month to month.

 Utilities and Monthly Service Expenses